-Reach donors, volunteers, and consumers when they’re searching on Google
+- Reach donors, volunteers, and consumers when they’re searching keywords relevant to your nonprofit

 Tip #1: Create a campaign for every organizational goal or project.

-Do: Leverage all variations of brand, product, and service terms as keywords.
+- Do: Leverage all variations of the brand, product, and service terms as keywords.

 Tip #2: Use keyword research tools to expand your list of core words.

-Your keywords should be very specific to the content on the website page or landing page to which you're sending your visitors.
-Using a keyword research tool will allow you to pin-point the keywords that will give you the best results and higher ranking in Google.
-Get a good mix of short- and long-tail keywords to help capitalize on both traffic that's difficult to rank for, as well as highly qualified traffic that will help your conversions.
+Your keywords should be particular to the content on the website or landing page to which you're sending your visitors.
+Using a keyword research tool will allow you to pinpoint the keywords that will give you the best results and higher ranking in Google.
+Get a good mix of short- and long-tail keywords to help capitalize on the traffic that's difficult to rank for and highly qualified traffic that will help your conversions.

 Tip #5: Drop users on the most relevant page within your website.

-Before you create your ads, consider all the assets your organization has; blog articles, landing pages, annual reports.
+Before creating your ads, consider all your organization's assets — blog articles, landing pages, and annual reports.
 Provide the information your visitor is looking for when they click your ad by dropping them on the most relevant page.
-This will increase the conversion rate on your landing pages and reduce your bounce rate (the rate at which visitors leave your site without clicking into another page on your website) from your AdWords campaigns.
+This will increase your landing page conversion rate and reduce your AdWords campaigns' bounce rate.

 Tip #6: Keep subscription and contact forms as short as possible.

 For a newsletter or blog subscription form, asking for just an email address is enough.
-For Contact Us forms, you should ask for the person's full name, email, phone number, and possibly where they live, if necessary.
+Contact Us forms should ask for the person's full name, email, phone number, and possibly where they live, if necessary.
 But before you add more fields to your forms, ask yourself, “Do I need this information at this point in the relationship?”
-Don’t require fields unless it’s for a good reason, as it can impact your submission rate in a negative way.
+Don’t require fields unless it’s for a good reason, as it can negatively impact your submission rate.

 Tip #7: Direct traffic to a targeted landing page instead of your homepage.

-Make sure the page you’re sending visitors to is relevant to the ad itself.
-Nonprofit Futures Without Violence’s homepage conversion rate was 0% -- but their ad that led to a targeted landing page?
-That page came in at 12.59%, getting them 1,000 new email addresses.
+Ensure the page you’re sending visitors to is relevant to the ad.
+Nonprofit Futures Without Violence’s homepage conversion rate was 0%.
+However, its ad that led to a targeted landing page resulted in a conversion rate of 12.59% for that page — getting the nonprofit 1,000 new email addresses.

 Tip #8: Use statistics to introduce the problem.

 Since targeted landing pages have a higher conversion rate for email acquisition, you should focus on optimizing them for your ad campaigns.
-Statistics make an big impact and are digestible pieces of content that will help visitors understand a bit more about your cause and what you're trying to accomplish.
-They are also attention grabbers and draw your new visitors in to learn more.
+Statistics make a significant impact and are digestible pieces of content that will help visitors understand a bit more about your cause and what you're trying to accomplish.
+They are also attention grabbers that draw new visitors in to learn more.

 Tip #9: Share information that potential supporters want.

-The goal of your AdWords campaigns is to bring in new traffic, so providing basic information about your cause and organization is a great way to educate your new audience.
-Also, make sure that the information provided on the landing page is relevant to the headline in your ad.
-If you're offering a fact sheet about your organization, make sure the landing page you send the visitor to is where to find the fact sheet.
+Your AdWords campaigns aim to bring in new traffic, so providing basic information about your cause and organization is a great way to educate your new audience.
+Also, ensure that the information provided on the landing page is relevant to the headline of your ad.
+If you're offering a fact sheet about your organization, make sure the landing page you send the visitor to is where the fact sheet is located.

 Tip #10: Keep forms as short as possible.

-When you’re providing educational information in the form of a download, requiring more than an email address can impact your conversion rate drastically when working with PPC ads.
-But, if you are planning to nurture individuals that download your content via email, make sure you collect their first and last name and email address.
-Four form fields is a good maximum for your landing page forms for new visitors coming from PPC.
+When providing educational information in the form of a download, requiring more than an email address can drastically impact your conversion rate when working with PPC ads.
+But, if you are planning to nurture individuals who download your content via email, ensure you collect their first name, last name, and email address.
+Four form fields are a reasonable maximum for your landing page forms for new visitors from PPC.